viscoin/vanity/README.md

 ```
 npm run setup
 ```
 Create a `.env` file in the root of the project.
-Set target to what the address should start with.
+Set filter to what the address should start with.
+Multiple targets are separated by space.
 ```
-target=abc
+filter=fast ninja
 threads=0
 ```
 Start searching...